Adaptive Rollout Allocation for Online Reinforcement Learning with Verifiable Rewards: Analysis for Gradient Variance

 In this section, we analyze the variance of the gradient estimator arising from sampling rollouts in RLVR algorithms such as GRPO and RLOO.
 Each update step combines two types of data: previously collected rollouts from past batches (off-policy) and newly generated rollouts for the current batch of prompts $\mc B$ (on-policy).
 However, as discussed in the subsequent Section~\ref{sec:allocation}, our research objective is to determine how many rollouts should be allocated to the prompts in $\mc B$.
 This allocation decision influences only the on-policy component of the gradient.
 The off-policy contributions, while present in the overall update, are determined entirely by past data and therefore remain unaffected by the number of new rollouts we choose to sample.
 Consequently, to understand how allocation impacts gradient variance, it is both natural and sufficient to isolate the variance arising from the on-policy rollouts generated by the current policy $\pi_\theta$.
 For these on-policy samples, the behavior and target policies coincide $\pi_{\mathrm{old}} = \pi_\theta$, hence $\bar r_j = 1$.

 The gradient contribution of these on-policy rollouts is:

 Above, $H(\tilde o_j)$ is the average log-likelihood gradient, where the average is taken over all tokens in the $j$-th rollout.
 Consider a specific prompt $q$ and the $n$ rollouts $\{\tilde o_k\}$, the contribution of $q$ to the calculation of the sample gradient is $ \frac{1}{n} \sum_{j=1}^n A_j(\{ \tilde o_k \}) H(\tilde o_j)$, and we omit the subscript $q$ to avoid clutter.
 This quantity is a random vector because $H(\tilde o_j)$ is a random vector.
-We will study the \textit{projected} gradient, obtained by projecting $H(\tilde o_j)$ onto the vector $\mathbbm{1}$ of all ones.
+To make the variance analysis mathematically tractable while accurately proxying the scale of the parameter updates, we will study the $L_2$ norm of this gradient gradient contribution.
 To this end, we are interested in the (univariate) random variable:

-To simplify the notation, we define the random variables $\tilde R_j = R(\tilde o_j)$ and $\tilde Z_j = \mathbbm{1}^\top H(\tilde o_j)$ for all $j$.
+To simplify the notation, we define the random variables $\tilde R_j = R(\tilde o_j)$ and $\tilde Z_j = \|H(\tilde o_j)\|_2$ for all $j$.
 We first consider the Dr.~GRPO case.
 The gradient $\tilde G$ has the specific form:

 To have a rigorous analysis of the variance of $\tilde G$, we make the following assumption explicitly. \begin{assumption} \begin{enumerate}[leftmargin=5mm, label=(\roman*)] \item $\tilde R_1, \ldots, \tilde R_n$ are independent and identically distributed (i.i.d.) copies of $\tilde R$, and $\tilde Z_1, \ldots, \tilde Z_n$ are also i.i.d. copies of $\tilde Z$, \item $\{\tilde Z_j\}$ and $\{\tilde R_j\}$ are uncorrelated up to second-order: $\mathrm{Cov}(\tilde R_k, \tilde Z_j) = 0$ for any $(k, j)$ and $\mathrm{Cov}(\tilde R_k \tilde R_{k'}, \tilde Z_j \tilde Z_{j'}) = 0$ for any $(k, j, k', j')$ \end{enumerate} \end{assumption}